 Modern facelift techniques emphasize creating results that look natural and avoiding the “windblown” look produced by simply pulling the skin tighter.
 As a facelift specialist, Dr. Stoker achieves this goal by carefully evaluating the unique facial characteristics of each patient and then developing a customized surgical plan to address the patient’s specific concerns.
 In some cases, Dr. Stoker may recommend a deep plane facelift to address significant jowling and nasolabial folds, along with tightening loose neck skin.

-Dr. Stoker begins facelift surgery by making discreet incisions in front of and behind the ear, which are concealed in the hairline.
+Dr. Stoker uses a general anesthetic for facelifts to ensure patients remain comfortable throughout the procedure.
+He begins the surgery by making discreet incisions concealed in the hairline in front of and behind the ear.
 Using these incisions, Dr. Stoker then elevates and repositions the underlying muscles and fat to a location that creates a more youthful appearance.
 He then carefully re-drapes the skin, removes any excess, and then closes the incision with minimal tension on the delicate tissues.

 In most cases, Dr. Stoker also makes a small incision under the chin so he can tighten neck muscles and lift sagging skin.
 He may also use liposuction to remove excess neck fat and recommend inserting a chin implant to enhance the jawline’s definition.